LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [Team and Strategy](http://avc.com/2016/09/team-and-strategy/): by venture capitalist Fred Wilson.
 Takeaway: Leaders should do only three (or six?) things.
 They are: Recruit/retain; build/evolve long-term strategy; ensure there's money; maintain balance between departments; create a commitments system; talk to clients to keep market insight fresh.

 - [The Three Types of Leaders The World Needs Most: Artistic, Scientific and Interpersonal](https://www.forbes.com/sites/georgebradt/2014/01/29/the-three-types-of-leaders-the-world-needs-most-artistic-scientific-and-interpersonal/): *Forbes* article by George Bradt.
 Takeaway: *artistic* leaders inspire by influencing feelings and perceptions; *scientific leaders* influence and inspire knowledge with their thinking and ideas; and *interpersonal* leaders "can be found ruling, guiding and inspiring at the head of their interpersonal cohort whether it’s a team, organization, or political entity."
 They're not mutually exclusive.

+### Research on Leadership

+- [Facebook’s HR Chief Conducted a Company-Wide Study to Find Its Best Managers — and 7 Behaviors Stood Out](http://www.businessinsider.de/facebook-best-managers-exhibit-these-7-behaviors-2016-1?r=US&IR=T): by Richard Feloni for *Business Insider*.
+Takeaway: Care about your team members; hold their team accountable for success; set clear expectations and goals, and four more.

+- [How Google Sold Its Engineers on Management](https://hbr.org/2013/12/how-google-sold-its-engineers-on-management): by David A. Garvin for *Harvard Business Review*.
+Takeaway: Google found eight common traits in their most successful managers, including coaching and communicating.
+They can all be summed up in one mantra: “Love your soldiers.”

+#### Themes Common to Both Google and Facebook
+* Based on articles/findings in previous section.*

+- Coach/care: Help with career development, provide opportunities for growth
+- Empower the team: hold team accountable for success, recognize outstanding work, has key skills to advise team w/o micromanaging, and provides resources to team
+- Two-way communicate: listen and share, provide frequent actionable feedback
+- Have vision: has vision/strategy for team, be results-oriented, help team prioritize work